zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/policy-resource.md

 # Policy Resource

-The Policy resource allows you to configure features like authentication, rate-limiting, and WAF, which you can add to your [VirtualServer and VirtualServerRoute resources](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/).
-In the initial release, we are introducing support for access control based on the client IP address.
+The Policy resource allows you to configure features like access control and rate-limiting, which you can add to your [VirtualServer and VirtualServerRoute resources](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/).

 The resource is implemented as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).